 Make sure you have a secure spice rack, some plastic containers for your spices, and a bit of shock cord because the first thing to go when you hit a bump is always the spices!

-If your feeling really self-sufficient why not grow your own herbs in your indoor van garden?
+If you’re feeling really self-sufficient why not grow your own herbs in your indoor van garden?

 A Couple of Premium Kitchen Utensils

 What do you think of van life cooking hacks?
-What’s your tip from cooking on the road?
+What’s your tip for cooking on the road?
 Let us know below!